 This slow-growing deciduous shrub can reach a mature height of 20 feet tall, with a spread of 15 feet.

-The graceful canes are sturdy, up to 2 inches in diameter, and can be harvested to create a “living fence,” something akin to nature’s razor wire.
+The graceful canes are sturdy, up to two inches in diameter, and can be harvested to create a “living fence,” something akin to nature’s razor wire.

-Canes are woven together using galvanized steel wire, and buried 6-inches deep – some may take root, and continue growing.
+Canes are woven together using galvanized steel wire, and buried six inches deep – some may take root, and continue growing.

 While you wait for your ocotillo to provide you with enough canes for your own fencing, consider planting it up against a wall or fence – or in a vulnerable corner of your property.